Circle CI continuous integration serviceλ︎

 Circle CI is a service to build, test and deploy projects.
 CircleCI uses docker images to run its workflow, either in the cloud or locally.

-Projects can be build, tests run, artifacts (uberjars) created and applications deployed to services such as Heroku.
+Projects can be build, tests run, artifacts (uberjars) created and applications deployed to services such as AWS, Render.com, etc.

 Integration will be supported by Git version control, a continuous integration service (CircleCI, GitLabs, GitHub Actions) and a deployment platform (Heroku).

-Sign up using an existing GitHub or Bitbucket account and login to the CircleCI dashboard.
+Sign up using a GitHub or Bitbucket account and login to the CircleCI dashboard.

-In the CircleCI dashboard use Add Project to configure any of your shared Git repositories to run build pipelines using a
+Add Project in the CircleCI dashboard to configure a shared Git repository and run build pipelines using a

-.circleci/config.yml file in the root of the Clojure.
+.circleci/config.yml file in the root of the Clojure project.

 Every time changes are pushed to the shared code repository (GitHub, Bitbucket), CirceCI will run the pipeline for the project and show the results.